Bible-believing Christians were slaveholders.

 - The overseas slave trade has been protected by the U.S. government for decades.

-- The “fugitive slave law” mandates that slaves be returned over state lines.
+- The “Fugitive Slave Act” mandates that slaves be returned if they’ve escaped.

 - Letting the slaves go could mean the South would be ravaged by African savages.